nehalecky/CS7637-Knowledge-Based-AI/09_Case_Based_Reasoning_When__.md

 ## Case Adaptation

-A slight tweaking of a retrieved case (problem and solution), that allows to solve the existing problem.
+A slight tweaking of a retrieved case (problem and solution), that allows to solve the present problem.

 ### by Model of the World